Ultimaker/CuraEngine/README.md

 Installing Protobuf
 -------------------
 1. Be sure to have libtool installed.
-2. Download protobuf from https://github.com/google/protobuf/ (download ZIP and unZIP at desired location, or clone the repo) The protocol buffer is used for communication between the CuraEngine and the GUI.
+2. Download protobuf from https://github.com/google/protobuf/ (download ZIP and unZIP at desired location, or clone the repo).
+The protocol buffer is used for communication between the CuraEngine and the GUI.
 3. Before installing protobuf, change autogen.sh : comment line 18 to line 38 using '#'s.
 This removes the dependency on gtest-1.7.0.
 4. Run autogen.sh from the protobuf directory:
    $ ./autogen.sh